It is a branch of medicine that deals with the diagnosis, therapy, cure, and rehabilitation of various forms of cancer.

 The mask helps prevent the head from moving so that the patient is in the same position for each treatment.

-After the simulation, the radiation oncologist determines the exact area to be treated, the total dose of radiation to be delivered to the tumor, the amount of dose that will be allowed for normal tissues around the tumor, and the angles (paths) that are safest for the tumor. radiation supply.
+After the simulation, the radiation oncologist determines the exact area to be treated, the total radiation dose to the tumor, the quantity allowed for normal tissues around cancer, and the safest angles (paths) for the tumor.
+Radiation supply.

 Staff working with the radiation oncologist (including physicists and dosimetrists) use sophisticated computers to design the details of the exact radiation plan that will be used.